yungyuc/ynote/nsd/schedule/23sp_nycu/schedule.rst

 course for making software.
 The grade composition is: homework 30%, mid-term exam 30%, and term project 40%.

 Practical skills can only be acquired by practicing.
-It is why the project is so much emphasized.
+It is why the term project is so much emphasized.
 If you are not familiar with self-learning, it will be difficult for you, so I would like to offer additional help.
 One of the help is the `sciwork community <https://sciwork.dev>`__.
 It is set up to help people who want to write scientific code.
 I understand that it may be difficult for